EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

  * Combine the two previous functions to calculate theta(t).
 For our purpose, it is sufficient to calculate a weighted mean of preferred directions.
 It is not necessary to correctly decode an angle close to 0deg = 360deg.

- * Run a simulation  and and decode the population vector at the time when the **stimulation** ends.
+ * Run a simulation and decode the population vector at the time when the **stimulation** ends.
 You should get a value close to the stimulus location.

  * Pack the calculation of theta(t) into a function ``get_theta_time_series`` which takes an additional parameter ``t_snapshots`` (an array of time points at which you want to decode the population vector).
 Use your function to  readout and visualize the evolution of theta.
 You can take some inspiration from the following code fragment: